 Freedom of Information (FOI) Summaries for Approved and Conditionally Approved Animal Drugs

-For an NADA, the FOI Summary describes the information that the drug company submitted to FDA to support the safety and effectiveness of a brand name animal drug for its intended use.
+For an NADA, the FOI Summary describes the information that the drug company submitted to FDA to support that a brand name animal drug is safe and effective for its intended use.

-For a CNADA, the FOI Summary describes the information that the drug company submitted to FDA to support the safety and reasonable expectation of effectiveness of a brand name animal drug for its intended use.
+For a CNADA, the FOI Summary describes the information that the drug company submitted to FDA to support that a brand name animal drug is safe and has a reasonable expectation of effectiveness for its intended use.

 For a drug for a food-producing species, the FOI Summary also summarizes the human food safety information that the company submitted to FDA to demonstrate that food products made from treated animals are safe for people to eat.